-Figure 4: Increased dissolved oxygen concentrations were associated with decreased dissolved organic carbon (a) and total iron (Fe; b) in the hypolimnia of Falling Creek Reservoir (FCR; left) and Beaverdam Reservoir (BVR; right) during the summer stratified period of 2019.
+Figure 5: Increased dissolved oxygen concentrations (black lines) were associated with decreased dissolved organic carbon (brown lines; a) and total iron (Fe; slate blue lines; b) in the hypolimnia of Falling Creek Reservoir (FCR; left) and Beaverdam Reservoir (BVR; right) during the summer stratified period of 2019.
+All data presented are from the deepest sampling depth in each reservoir (9 m in FCR and 11 m in BVR).

-3.3 Multiannual hypoxia is associated with increased sediment OC in FCR and BVR
+3.3 Multiannual hypoxia was associated with increased sediment OC

-Activation of the oxygenation system increased summer hypolimnetic DO concentrations in FCR from 2014 through 2019, and lower oxygen addition rates allowed for primarily hypoxic conditions in 2020 and 2021 (Figure S2).
-BVR exhibited summer hypolimnetic hypoxia throughout the duration of the study (Figure S2).
+Activation of the oxygenation system increased summer hypolimnetic DO concentrations in FCR from 2014 through 2019, and lower oxygen addition rates allowed for primarily hypoxic conditions in 2020 and 2021 (Figure S1).
+BVR exhibited summer hypolimnetic hypoxia throughout the duration of the study (Figure S1).

-In FCR, the amount of OC in sediment increased by 57% as DO concentrations decreased from 2019 to 2021 (Figure 5b; Table S1, S2).
-Consequently, total OC was lower in FCR than BVR in 2019, but not in 2021 (Figure 5b; Table S1, S2).
-However, the amount of Fe-OC per gram of sediment did not change (Figure 5a; Table S1).
-As a result, the percentage of sediment OC that was bound to Fe decreased from 2019 to 2021 in FCR (Figure 5c; Table S1, S3).
-None of these three sediment characteristics differed between 2019 and 2021 in BVR (Figure 5d-f; Table S1, S2, S3).
+In FCR, the amount of OC in surficial sediment increased by 57% as DO concentrations decreased from 2019 to 2021 (Figure 6b; Table S1, S2).
+Consequently, total OC was lower in FCR than BVR in 2019, but not in 2021 (Figure 6b; Table S1, S2).
+However, the amount of Fe-OC per gram of sediment did not change (Figure 6a; Table S1).
+As a result, the percentage of sediment OC that was bound to Fe decreased from 2019 to 2021 in FCR (Figure 6c; Table S1, S3).
+None of these three sediment characteristics differed between 2019 and 2021 in BVR (Figure 6d-f; Table S1, S2, S3).

-Figure 5: Sediment organic carbon metrics differed significantly in association with oxygen on a multiannual scale.
+Figure 6: Sediment organic carbon metrics differed significantly in association with oxygen on a multiannual scale.
 Metrics assessed include iron-bound organic carbon (Fe-OC) (a), total sediment organic carbon (OC; b), and Fe-OC as a percentage of OC (c) in Falling Creek Reservoir (FCR) and Beaverdam Reservoir (BVR).
 Blue color indicates the reservoir-year with the highest mean oxygen (2019 in FCR) and letters delineate groups that are significantly different (p < 0.05; Table S1, S2, S3).

-3.4 Experimental microcosm incubations reveal rapid effects of hypoxia on Fe and OC
+3.4 Experimental microcosm incubations revealed rapid effects of hypoxia on Fe and OC

 Experimental microcosm incubations successfully established four distinct oxygen regimes.
-DO concentrations increased rapidly when hypoxic microcosms were unsealed and decreased rapidly when microcosms were sealed (Figure 6).
+DO concentrations increased rapidly when hypoxic microcosms were unsealed and decreased rapidly when microcosms were sealed (Figure 7).
 At the transition from hypoxic-to-oxic conditions, DO concentrations increased to approximately the same level as the continuous oxygen treatment ($^{\sim}7$ mg/L) within one day.
 At the transition from oxic-to-hypoxic conditions, DO concentrations decreased below 1 mg/L within one day and declined to 0 mg/L by the end of the experiment.

 Changes in oxygen conditions were associated with clear but asynchronous changes in aqueous OC and Fe.
-As microcosms switched from oxic-to-hypoxic conditions, TOC, DOC and total Fe decreased near synchronously, while dissolved Fe decreased below detection within one day of oxygen exposure.
-At the transition from hypoxic-to-oxic conditions, DOC and TOC rapidly increased to the same level as microcosms that had experienced continuous hypoxia (10 mg/L; Figure 6).
-However, concentrations of both dissolved and total Fe only began to increase after three weeks of hypoxia (Figure 6).
-Measured DOC and TOC were strongly and linearly correlated, with DOC representing a mean of $96\pm14\%$ of TOC (Figure S4); thus, we focus our discussion on DOC hereafter, but the same trends apply to TOC.
+As microcosms switched from hypoxic-to-oxic conditions, TOC, DOC and total Fe decreased near synchronously, while dissolved Fe decreased below detection within one day of oxygen exposure.
+At the transition from oxic-to-hypoxic conditions, DOC and TOC rapidly increased to the same level as microcosms that had experienced continuous hypoxia (10 mg/L; Figure 7).
+However, concentrations of both dissolved and total Fe only began to increase after three weeks of hypoxia (Figure 7).
+Measured DOC and TOC were strongly and linearly correlated, with DOC representing a mean of $96\pm14\%$ of TOC (Figure S5); thus, we focus our discussion on DOC hereafter, but the same trends apply to TOC.